FraserThompson/dunedinsound.com/src/content/page/info/index.md

 ## Are you making money?

 dunedinsound.com is completely non-commercial, no sponsors, no ads, no money.
 The intent is to support the music community and not take anything from it.
-The current cost of hosting everything is around **\$10** a month.
+The current cost of hosting everything is around **\$7** a month.
+I will continue paying this for as long as I can.

 All works are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a> meaning you can do whatever you want as long as you mention dunedinsound.com and you're not making loads of money off of it (contact fraser@dunedinsound.com if you want to use it commercially).

 I'm not affiliated with any venue or band so consider my audio recordings bootlegs.

-## Why not just put stuff on Facebook like everyone else?
+## Why not just put stuff on Facebook or Instagram like everyone else?

-Facebook is terrible for archiving.
+Most social media networks are terrible for archiving.

-- It's not indexed by Google or other search engines
+- They're not indexed by Google or other search engines
-- Finding anything is a chore because it's more interested in making money off you than helping you find what you want
+- Finding anything is a chore because they're more interested in making money off you than helping you find what you want
-- For photos specifically, the image compression is very aggressive and makes your photos look bad
+- For photos specifically, the image compression can be very aggressive and makes photos look bad

 "Anything you put online is there forever" is a common misconception - if you're posting content on someone elses platform there's no gaurantee it will be there tomorrow.
+Trusting an advertising and attention driven for-profit entity with the important task of preserving history and culture is unwise.

 dunedinsound.com is a permanent archive, artists/fans will be able to access it decades from now, and it should be pretty easy to use and find what they're after.